mgerasika/react-create-url/README.md

-### In this small library, you can use typescript object/methods for building route urls
+## In this small library, you can use typescript object/methods for building route urls.
+### 1.First step - create interface with all routings in your web app.

 ```
 interface IAppRoute {